kanvesh/kanvesh.github.io/_posts/2020-05-11-metrics-and-pitfalls-part1.markdown

 categories: [analytics, product, metrics, twitter]
 ---

-Product performance has several dimensions and it is important to choose the right proxy metrics and really think through how those numbers have the potential to mislead.
+Product succes has several dimensions and it means different things to different people.
+It is therefore important to identify the dimensions of success, choose the right proxy metrics and really think through how those numbers have the potential to mislead.
 Here I consider a hypothetical scenario where I am asked to build a reporting system to monitor the performance of a new recommender system on Twitter.
 This is how I would approach a set of metrics for this use case.
 <!--more-->

 |**Metric**|**Pros & Cons**|